 In this article, we will look at the capabilities of advanced forecasting methods and outline their current limitations.

-Demand forecasting is the estimation of a probable future demand for a product or service.
-The term is often used interchangeably with demand planning, yet the latter is a broader process that commences with forecasting but is not limited to it.
+What is demand forecasting?Demand forecasting is the estimation of a probable future demand for a product or service.
+The term is often used interchangeably with demand planning and demand sensing, but there’s a difference between the three.
+Let’s clear it up.

-Demand planning, according to the Institute of Business Forecasting and Planning (IBF) applies “forecasts and experience to estimate demand for various items at various points in the supply chain.”
+Demand planning — understanding market needsDemand planning is a broader process that begins with forecasting but is not limited to it.
+According to the Institute of Business Forecasting and Planning (IBF), it applies “forecasts and experience to estimate demand for various items at various points in the supply chain.”
 In addition to making estimations, demand planners take part in inventory optimization, ensure the availability of products needed, and monitor the difference between forecasts and actual sales.

-Demand planning serves as the starting point for many other activities, such as warehousing, shipping, price forecasting, and, especially, supply planning that aims at fulfilling the demand and requires data on the anticipated needs of customers.
+Demand planning serves as the starting point for many other activities, such as warehousing, shipping, price forecasting, financial planning, and, especially, supply planning that aims at fulfilling the demand and requires data on the anticipated needs of customers.

 A demand sensing software dashboard, capturing a change in demand in the short term, and showing factors that cause the fluctuation.
 Source: E2OpenHere, again, we return to forecasting.
 Getting as close to reality as possible is the key to improving efficiency across the entire supply chain.
 How do you reach the uppermost accuracy possible?
 The answer depends on business type, available resources, and objectives.
-Let’s compare the existing options: traditional statistical forecasting, machine learning algorithms, predictive analytics that combine both approaches, and demand sensing as a supporting tool.
+Let’s compare the existing options: traditional statistical forecasting and machine learning algorithms.

-Traditional statistical methods (TSM) have been here for ages and remain a staple of forecasting processes.
+Traditional statistical forecasting — good for stable markets, ill-disposed to changesTraditional statistical methods (TSM) have been here for ages and remain a staple of forecasting processes.
 The only difference if compared with the previous century is that all calculations are performed automatically, by modern software.
 For example, you can create time-series forecasts for sales and trends in Excel.

 Data sources.
 To predict the future, statistics utilizes data from the past.
 That’s why statistical forecasting is often called historical.
 The common recommendation is collecting data on sales for at least two years.

-Why to use it.
+Why use it.
 Traditional forecasting is still the most popular approach to predict sales, and for a reason.
 As a rule, demand planning solutions based on statistical techniques seamlessly integrate with Excel and existing Enterprise Resource Planning (ERP) systems without requiring additional tech expertise.
 The most advanced systems can consider seasonality and market trends as well as apply numerous methods to finetune results.

 Things to consider.
 An important prerequisite of statistical forecasting accuracy is stability.
-We assume that history repeats itself: Situations that occured two or three years ago will reoccur.
+We assume that history repeats itself: Situations that occurred two or three years ago will reoccur.
 Which is far from being true.
 Flawless in an ideal world, statistical methods often fail to foresee illogical alterations in customer preferences or predict when market saturation will occur.